 Nicole Hurt, Principal Trainer (he/him/his & she/her/hers)

-Nicole brings over 20 years of social justice and community organizing experience to her work as an anti-oppression trainer, consultant, and coach.
-She works with communities, individuals, and organizations, and has conducted trainings, workshops, classes, assessments, evaluations, planning processes, organizational development work, curricular development, individual and group coaching sessions, identity-based caucus work, and other customized consulting services.
+Nicole is the Co-President of Transformative Alliances LLC.
+He brings nearly 25 years of social justice and community organizing experience to her work as an anti-oppression trainer, consultant, and coach.
+He works with communities, individuals, and organizations, and has conducted trainings, workshops, classes, assessments, evaluations, planning processes, organizational development work, curricular development, individual and group coaching sessions, identity-based caucus work, and other customized consulting services.
 Nicole is also a trained Theatre of the Oppressed practitioner.
 Nicole’s activism has been most rooted in solidarity/coalition work, with an emphasis on immigrant rights, economic justice, and anti-racist organizing (in both LGBTQ and broader communities).
 She has worked in collaboration with professional colleagues, a range of activist groups across the country, and community members to lead campaigns for health care reform, police accountability, and equal language access in voting, to name a few.